NS2CDT/ns2_beta/README.md

         - Fades now only receive speed bonuses from consecutive blinks when using celerity.

     - Drifter abilities
         - All abilities have now a cool down of 12 seconds (instead of only 1 second for mucous and hallucinations)

+    - Ink Cloud
+        - Decreased cooldown to 15 seconds (from 16).

     - Misc
         - Maturity information is now visible in the nameplate for alien structures.